solid/webid-profile/notes/pre-final-draft.md

 ### 3.a Reading Extended Profile Documents

-An app wanting to load a comlplete `Solid Profile` SHOULD examine statements in the [WebID Profile Document](TBD) and the [Preferences File](TBD) that have the WebID as subject, `rdfs:seeAlso` as predicate and the URL of an `Extended Profile Document` as object.
+An app wanting to load a complete `Solid Profile` SHOULD examine statements in the [WebID Profile Document](TBD) and the [Preferences File](TBD) that have the WebID as subject, `rdfs:seeAlso` as predicate and the URL of an `Extended Profile Document` as object.
 When the app has loaded those two documents, it SHOULD load the documents specified in the URLs of all `rdfs:seeAlso` triples found and SHOULD treat all statements in the linked documents that have the WebID as subject as part of the `Solid Profile`.
 An app MAY, but is not required to, examine other statements in the linked documents.

 ### 3.b Writing Extended Profile Documents